End to End Review of Special Educational Needs (SEN)

 Review Process

-In order to address these issues, the DE and EA have recently embarked on an End to End Review of (SEN).
-This will allow us to take an in depth look at the SEN system and make the changes necessary for more effective service delivery.
+In order to address these issues, the DE and EA embarked on an End to End Review of (SEN).
+This allowed us to take an in depth look at the SEN system and make the changes necessary for more effective service delivery.

-The workstreams being taken forward as part of the End to End Review have been deliberately selected to address the challenges highlighted by stakeholders, with a view to creating an implementation plan for change.
-This is not a further review of the challenges; it is a way for us to develop solutions from policy development through to operational delivery.
+The workstreams taken forward as part of the End to End Review were deliberately selected to address the challenges highlighted by stakeholders, with a view to creating an implementation plan for change.
+This was not a further review of the challenges; it was a way for us to develop solutions from policy development through to operational delivery.

 Your views